 In celebration of 50 years of protecting human rights, the Department will host a series of events in 2017.
 To kick off the celebration, MDHR will host an event April 27 in the Capitol Rotunda.

-In addition, MDHR has partnered with TPT to create three 30-minute television documentaries for broadcast on public televisions across the state.
-The programs will explore the history of the Department over the past 50 years; the Department's current activities and the work that remains to be done; and the transformation of Affirmative Action to Diversity and Inclusion.
-The programs will air later this year.
+In addition, Twin Cities Public Television will air three 30-minute television documentaries for broadcast on public televisions across the state.
+The programs will explore the history of the Department over the past 50 years; the future of human rights and the role of MDHR in building on that promise; and the transformation of Affirmative Action to Diversity and Inclusion.
+The programs will air in June, July, and August.
 Please stay tuned for more information.

 Learn more about Human Rights in Minnesota and the Nation as we celebrate MDHR's 50th Anniversary.